 Most of our loan facilities are secured with mortgages on vessels.
-As of December 31, 2023, we had borrowings totaling \$0.5 billion with minimum value covenants which are tested on a regular basis.
-These borrowings were secured against 21 vessels and one rig which had combined charter-free market values totaling approximately \$1.2 billion.
-A reduction of 10% in charter-free market values in 2023 would not result in any material prepayments or reduction in availability on revolving credit facilities, after scheduled loan repayments and prepayments in the year.
+As of December 31, 2024, we had borrowings totaling \$0.9 billion with minimum value covenants which are tested on a regular basis.
+These borrowings were secured against 26 vessels and one rig which had combined charter-free market values totaling approximately \$2.0 billion.
+A reduction of 10% in charter-free market values in 2024 would not result in any material prepayments or reduction in availability on revolving credit facilities, after scheduled loan repayments and prepayments in the year.

-In addition, as of December 31, 2023, we had borrowings totaling \$0.4 billion with conditional minimum value covenants which are only tested if the charter which the vessel is employed is terminated or about to expire.
-These borrowings were secured against 19 vessels which had combined charter-free market values totaling approximately \$0.9 billion.
+In addition, as of December 31, 2024, we had \$0.4 billion in borrowings subject to forward-starting or conditional minimum value covenants, which are tested only if the charter which the vessel is employed is terminated or nearing expiration.
+These borrowings were secured against 17 vessels which had combined charter-free market values totaling approximately \$0.7 billion.

-As of December 31, 2023, we were in compliance with all of the financial covenants contained in our financing agreements.
+As of December 31, 2024, we were in compliance with all of the financial covenants contained in our financing agreements.